 #8 Polling Collaboration

 During either the Qualifying Round or the Final Round, you can use the 99designs Poll Tool to ask family, friends, and colleagues to weigh in with feedback.
-This was my favorite part of the logo design process and this tool was a great help!
+This was my favorite part of the logo creation process and this tool was a great help!

 Being the creator of the brand can be a double-edged sword when it comes to ideas for your own design.
 On one hand, you know the most about the brand and are deeply committed.
 On the other, you may be too close to the process for objectivity.